pmb-7684/paulabailey_portfolio/index.md

 ---
 [Charlotte Mecklenburg Police Department - Shiny App]()

-ShinyApp is to analyze a portion of the Charlotte Mecklenburg Police Department (CMPD) crime data.
-The data is located at the City of Charlotte's [Open data portal](https://data.charlottenc.gov/).
-The CMPD incidents are located [here](https://data.charlottenc.gov/datasets/cmpd-incidents-1/explore).
-As of November 30, 2022, there were 542,153 observations with 25 variables (or features).

-The app contains an About page, a Data Exploration page which allows the user to select features (columns) and filter the rows of the data.
-The results are used to create categorical charts and summaries.
-This data set does not contain any numerical variables.
-This tab is divided into three sub tabs named Instructions, Data Selection, Visualization and Summary, a Modeling page that creates three supervised models - generalized linear regression model, classification tree, and a random forest model.
-This tab is divided into three sub tabs named Model Info, Model Fitting, and Prediction, and finally a Data page that allows the user to scroll through the data set and subset it by rows and columns.
-The user also has the ability to save the subsetted data as a .csv file, pdf, or as a copy.

 • Packages needed for installation.
 ```
 install.packages(c("shiny", "shinydashboard", "shinythemes", "data.table", "tidyverse", "DT", "shinyWidgets", "caret", "randomForest", "rpart", "rattle", "rpart.plot", "RColorBrewer"))